Competitive Data-Structure Dynamization: Introduction

-\paragraph{Remarks.} A-priori, the definition of total read cost as $\sum_{t=1}^n |\out_t|$ assumes one query per insert, but non-uniform query rates can be modeled by reduction: to model consecutive queries with no intervening insertions, separate the consecutive queries by artificial insertions with $\inp_t=\emptyset$ (inserting an empty set); to model consecutive insertions with no intervening queries, aggregate the consecutive insertions into a single insertion.
+\paragraph{Remarks for Min-Sum Dynamization.} The definition of total read cost (as $\sum_{t=1}^n |\out_t|$) models, a-priori, exactly one query per insert.
+This keeps the problem statement relatively simple.
+However, applications can have any number of queries per insert.
+This can be modeled by reduction.
+To model consecutive queries with no intervening insertions, separate the consecutive queries by artificial insertions with $\inp_t=\emptyset$ (inserting an empty set).
+To model consecutive insertions with no intervening query, aggregate the consecutive insertions into a single insertion.

-In LSM applications, each unit of query cost represents the time for one random disk access, whereas each unit of build cost represents the (much smaller) time to read and write a byte during sequential disk access.
-For Min-Sum Dynamization, to normalize these relative costs, take the weight of each item $x$ to be the time to read and write $x$ to disk (within a batch read or write of many items, where disk access is sequential and disk-access time is amortized across many items) normalized (divided) by the disk-access time.
+Note that uniformly scaling item weights changes build cost relative to query cost.
+In LSM applications, each unit of query cost represents the time for one \emph{random-access} disk read, whereas each unit of build cost represents the (much smaller, amortized) time per byte during \emph{sequential} disk reads and writes.
+To model these costs, take the weight of each item $x$ to be its size in bytes, times the time per byte for a sequential disk read and write, divided by the (much larger) time for one random-access disk read.